danyaberezun/KEEPs/README.md

 Unfortunately, Kotlin allows one to define a GADT, but it has *no support for generalized pattern matching*.
 This means that Kotlin users either have to avoid using GADTs (i.e., it's as if Kotlin does not support GADTs) or preserve and validate the data type invariants *by hand* (i.e., the users have to write boilerplate code with the possibility of making an error).

-For example, if we translate the Scala example from above to Kotlin, it does not type check, because the Kotlin type checker is not able to infer that `e.i` is of type `Int`, even though in principle all necessary type information is there.
+For example, if we translate the Scala example from above to Kotlin, it does not type check, because the Kotlin type checker is not able to infer that `e.i` is also of type `T`, even though in principle all necessary type information is there.

 ```Kotlin
 sealed class Expr<out T>